 It’s our birthday!!
 A whole year of writing the decentralized media future.
 We can’t wait for year two; new challenges, new opportunities and new technologies.
 We’re rolling out a set of awesome features in this release to raise a legion of RoboGoblins!
 The three biggest milestones for the 0.3.0 release are:

 - The database switch is finished, YAY!

 - Mobile layout - take one!

 Organizationally, we continue to grow.
-In particular, we have some exciting news about our level of professionality and for-realness.
+In particular, we have some exciting news about our level of professionalism and for-realness.
 But first, let’s take a look at all the new code.